sagesoftcloud/TESDA-CRASH-COURSE-eu/README.md

-This is for the end-user only.
+This is for the TESDA end-user only.